nootr/tace.chat/INSTRUCTIONS.md

 * Each node runs a small TCP server
 * All routing happens via Chord DHT
 * Node keeps only routing table + recent messages
-* Messages are not stored permanently — TTL enforced
+* Messages are not stored permanently — nodes have limited storage, old messages are pruned when the node is full

 ---